GavinatorK/MLOps-Kubeflow-Sagemaker/README.md

 sudo pip3 install kfp
 ```

-try which-dsl compile again. it should show "/usr/local/bin/dsl-compile" as output
+try which dsl-compile again. it should show "/usr/local/bin/dsl-compile" as output

 ### Compile a pipeline to upload to kubeflow dashboard